zanppa/dronemap/README.md

 # dronemap
-A database and simple interface to show Finland's drone restriction zones on a map
+A database and simple interface to show Finland's drone restriction zones on a map.

+The purpose of this repository is to provide a free and open source method for displaying drone restriction zones of Finland.

 ## Introduction
 This repository contains geojson files for drone restriction zones of Finland.